SkillsFundingAgency/das-find-employment-schemes/docs/UserGuide.md

 ## Sitemap

-The [sitemap](https://find-employer-schemes.education.gov.uk/sitemap.xml) is updated automatically (on schedule) when pages or schemes are published or unpublished.
+The [sitemap](https://find-employer-schemes.education.gov.uk/sitemap.xml) is updated automatically (on schedule) when pages, schemes and case study pages are published or unpublished.

 ## Environments